How does the ancient Classical language of architecture intersect with new technology in expressions of American aspiration?

 The American Renaissance

-The public face of the period was the American Renaissance: the idea that in this period architecture, painting, and sculpture were joined in grandiose public displays as in the time of Michelangelo, but also the sense of America having risen to equally great cultural and economic heights as sixteenth-century Italy--with equally fine patrons as the Farnese at its head.
+The public face of the period was the American Renaissance: the idea that in this period architecture, painting, and sculpture were joined in grandiose public displays as in the time of Michelangelo, but also communicating the sense of America having risen to equally great cultural and economic heights as sixteenth-century Italy--with equally fine patrons as the Farnese at its head.
 (The spiritual connotations and celebration of the Church apparent in the Italian Renaissance was overlooked.)

 Planning at the urban scale: visit the Columbian Exposition.